Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Traditional Image Watermarking

 \subsection{Domain-based Image Watermarking}

 Traditional digital image watermarking methods are characterized by their reliance on hand-crafted watermark embedding and extraction algorithms primarily rooted in signal processing principles.
-The key insight involves embedding a secret key into an image to claim ownership or verify authenticity.
-As shown in \cref{fig:traditional image watermark}, in traditional image watermarking methods, the embedding algorithm inserts the binary secret key into a cover image.
-Authorized users can later recover the embedded watermark through a corresponding extraction algorithm.
+We formalize domain-based image watermarking using the following pipeline based on \Cref{sec:comm_def}.

-Traditional methods can be categorized into two categories based on the embedding strategy of the watermark and the content of the cover images that are modified during the embedding process~\cite{wan2022comprehensive}:
+This process begins with an existing cover image I, where the embedding locus $\Lambda$ is typically constrained by $\mathsf{Embed}$ to lie within specific host domains of either the spatial or the transform domain.
+The message $m$ is first encoded into the codeword $w$, which is then modulated under a secret key $K$ and injected as a watermark signal into $I$ to produce the watermarked image $I_w$.
+After passing through a potential attack channel $\mathcal{A}$, an authorized user holding $K$ applies $\mathsf{Extract}$ to recover $\hat m$, and $\mathsf{Verify}$ compares $\hat m$ with the original $m$ to decide authenticity, as shown in \Cref{fig:traditional image watermark}.
+The $\mathsf{Encode}$, $\mathsf{Modulate}_{K}$, and $\mathsf{Embed}$ functions are usually integrated and jointly designed as a single embedding method.
+Domain-based methods can be categorized into the following two categories based on the embedding locus $\Lambda$~\cite{wan2022comprehensive}.

-\textbf{Spatial Domain Methods}: These methods directly alter the pixel values of an image to contain the watermark.
-For example, Schyndel et al.~\cite{van1994digital} proposed the Least Significant Bit (LSB) method.
-It embeds watermark into the least significant bits of image pixels, since the least significant bit has minimal impact on visual quality.
-In an 8-bit grayscale image where each pixel ranges from 0 to 255, LSB substitution involves modifying only the last bit of the pixel’s binary representation.
+\textbf{Spatial Domain Methods}: These methods directly alter the pixel values of an image to contain the message.
+For example, Schyndel \textit{et al.}~\cite{van1994digital} proposed the Least Significant Bit (LSB) method, which embeds a message into the least significant bits of image pixels, since the least significant bit has minimal impact on visual quality.
 However, this LSB method is vulnerable to common image processing operations.
-To address this, Lee et al.~\cite{lee2008new} introduced a randomized embedding technique using a seeded mapping function to reduce the risk of extraction by eavesdroppers, demonstrating improved robustness against cropping and histogram equalization attacks.
+To address this, Lee \textit{et al.}~\cite{lee2008new} introduced a randomized embedding technique using a seeded mapping function to reduce the risk of extraction by eavesdroppers, demonstrating improved robustness against cropping and histogram equalization attacks.